awslabs/aws-well-architected-labs/Reliability/200_Bidirectional_Replication_for_S3/Lab_Guide.md

 1. Go back to the **Ohio** AWS Region and wait for the CloudFormation stack you created there to complete
 1. Click on the **Outputs** tab and record the **Value** of the S3 bucket name in an accessible location as _east bucket_
-1. Got the the **Oregon** AWS Region and do the same thing, copying that S3 bucket name down as _west bucket_
+1. Go to the the **Oregon** AWS Region and do the same thing, copying that S3 bucket name down as _west bucket_
 1. Go to the [Amazon S3 console](https://s3.console.aws.amazon.com/s3/home) and verify that both buckets were created.
       * Although S3 buckets are specific to an AWS region, the Amazon S3 console shows all buckets from all AWS Regions
+      * The two S3 buckets you will work with begin with `<your_naming_prefix>-crrlab`
       * Note the regions for the two S3 buckets your created
+      * There are also two new `logging` buckets -- you will _not_ need to do any actions with these.

 ## 2. Configure bi-directional cross-region replication (CRR) for S3 buckets <a name="configure_replication"></a>

 Amazon S3 replication enables automatic, asynchronous copying of objects across Amazon S3 buckets.
 Buckets that are configured for object replication can be owned by the same AWS account or by different accounts.
 You can copy objects between different AWS Regions or within the same Region.
-You will setup bi-directional replication between S3 buckets in different regions, owned by the same AWS account.
+You will setup bi-directional replication between S3 buckets in two different regions, owned by the same AWS account.

 Replication is configured via _rules_.
 There is no rule for bi-directional replication.
 You will however setup a rule to replicate from the S3 bucket in the east AWS region to the west bucket, and you will setup a second rule to replicate going the opposite direction.
 These two rules will enable bi-directional replication across AWS regions.